Elao/PhpEnums/README.md

 (string) $enum; // returns 'Male'
 ```

-If you're using a translation library, you can also simply return translation keys from the `ReadableEnumInterface::getReadables()` method:
+If you're using a translation library, you can also simply return translation keys from the `ReadableEnumInterface::readables()` method:

 ```php
 <?php